 Trim pork of excess fat or skin.
 Pound each slice between 2 pieces of plastic wrap until about 1/4″ thickness.

-When ready to fry, take pork out of fridge.
-Do not fry cold pork.
+When ready to fry, take pork out of fridge and let come to room temperature before frying.

 Combine Ritz cracker crumbs and panko on a plate.
 Place flour on another.
 Remove all pork slices from brine and let excess drain off.
 Dredge both sides of each pork slice in flour.
 Place back in buttermilk brine, then fully coat with cracker crumbs.
-Set on a rack placed over a shallow baking sheet.
-Refrigerate until ready to fry.
+Set on a rack placed over a shallow baking sheet to let dry.
+Try to fry as soon as possible so your breading will stay crispy.

 Fill a large skillet with oil until it comes up to about 1″ on sides.
 Heat over medium high heat until a thermometer registers 350 degrees.